benjaminoakes/www.benjaminoakes.com/_posts/2021-05-17-htmx-is-Old-but-Gold.md

 Source: [htmx is Old but Gold - DEV Community](https://dev.to/ebuckley/htmx-is-old-but-gold-4i9i)

 Modern JavaScript is incredibly heavy for simple projects.
-I haven't tried HTMX, but and it's ilk are intriguing.
+I haven't tried HTMX, but it and it's ilk are intriguing.